Prawar28/notes-app/README.md

 ### Throttling
 Throttling is applied to specific routes to control the rate of requests per IP address, allowing only a certain number of requests per second.

+## Text Vector Indexing

+The `content_vector` column in the Notes table is indexed using GIN (Generalized Inverted Index) for efficient full-text search.
+This indexing improves the performance of text search operations.